FrankCCCCC/DL_DB_Quick_Note/paper_presentation/stp-ntk.md

 ---

-## Empirical Kernel & SGD
+## Infinite-Width Neural Network & SGD

-According to the paper **"Deep learning versus kernel learning: an empirical study of loss landscape geometry and the time evolution of the Neural Tangent Kernel"**(presented by 袁哥), chaotic sensitivity of basin fate to **SGD choices** early in training.
+According to the paper **"Deep learning versus kernel learning: an empirical study of loss landscape geometry and the time evolution of the Neural Tangent Kernel"**(presented by 袁哥), infinite-width NTK gives a poor prediction on the loss of the finite-width neural network during training and, chaotic sensitivity of basin fate to **SGD choices** early in training.

 ### Why not just add some random noise to the NTK?